revertinc/revert/packages/vue/README.md

 </template>
 ```

-2. If you wish to use your own UI for it, you can pass the values to the `buttonStyle` and `buttonText` props.
-For example:
+You can optionally also pass your own values to the `buttonStyle` and `buttonText` props:

 ```javascript
 <script>